AlaBouali/ubel/README.md

 feeds those through the exact same OSV.dev/NVD vulnerability-lookup engine the SCA module uses.
 No authentication, no brute forcing, no exploitation — just unauthenticated GETs and a lookup against public vulnerability data.
+`ubel-domain` runs the identical scan, with the target list discovered for you first: give it a root domain and it enumerates every subdomain a public CA has logged a certificate for (via crt.sh), then fingerprints all of them in one run — `--list-only` prints that discovered list without sending a single request to any of those hosts, so you can review and trim it (`--exclude`) before authorizing the real scan.

+Every host is also checked, automatically, for a fixed set of common misconfigurations, independent of the CVE lookup above: an exposed `.env`/`.git`, exposed `phpinfo()` output, TLS/certificate weaknesses (expiry, trust, hostname mismatch, weak/legacy protocol and cipher support), missing security headers (HSTS, clickjacking protection), and — on hosts already identified as WordPress — a reachable `xmlrpc.php` and unauthenticated user enumeration.

 It's a deliberate subset of an SCA report: no license compliance (no manifest to read one off of), no dependency sequences/graph (nothing here